dramforever/nix-dram/README.md

 That's because `nix` the program itself handles command line completion.
-If you write a wrapper, you need to to translate completion requests/responses (Yes, responses as well if you don't want `wires` completing to `flake:default#wireshark`).
+If you write a wrapper, you need to to translate completion requests/responses (Yes, responses as well if you don't want `wires` completing to `<default-flake>#wireshark`).
 You may even need to call `nix` *twice* to generate completion for both the registry and attributes.
 It seems *much* more work than just patching whatever generates the completion.
 And the problem of handling options also occurs here.

 ### Are you sure this is the best way?